Succeed in premier programs

 - Deepen your understanding of your chosen health field.

 - Connect you with tutors, mentors, internships, and research opportunities.

 - Help you to submit a strong, complete application for professional school.

 - Stay in touch with you during your professional program and after you have reached your professional goals!

 Choosing a major

 Virtually any major, along with a strong science emphasis, can prepare you for successful admission to medical, pharmacy, veterinary, and allied health professional schools.

-Well, it's entirely up to you.
+It's entirely up to you.
 Professional health schools don't give preference to any particular major.

 The most important thing is to choose a major you enjoy and can do well in.